zbyju/obsidian/3. Complex notes/Databases/CAP, ACID, BASE.md

 Each node has same standing and can read and write.

 # Sharding
 Splitting large dataset into smaller pieces called a shard.
-Each shard
+Each shard contains a subset of the dataset.
+It should improve scalability and performance of the database.

 #CAP